On Fourier restriction type problems on compact Lie groups

 \section{Abstract}

 In this article, we obtain new results for Fourier restriction type problems on compact Lie groups.
-We first provide a sharp form of $L^p$ estimates of irreducible characters in terms of their Laplace-Beltrami eigenvalue and as a consequence provide some sharp $L^p$ estimates of joint eigenfunctions for the ring of invariant differential operators.
-Then we improve upon the previous range of exponent for scale-invariant Strichartz estimates for the Sch\"odinger equation, and prove $L^p$ bounds of Laplace-Beltrami eigenfunctions in terms of their eigenvalue matching the known bounds on tori.
-The main novelties in our approach consist of a barycentric-semiclassical subdivision of the Weyl alcove and sharp $L^p$ estimates on each component of this subdivision we carry out the analysis of characters and exponential sums, and the circle method of Hardy--Littlewood and Kloosterman.
+We first provide a sharp form of $L^p$ estimates of irreducible characters in terms of their Laplace-Beltrami eigenvalue and as a consequence provide some sharp $L^p$ estimates of joint eigenfunctions for the ring of conjugate-invariant differential operators.
+Then we improve upon the previous range of exponent for scale-invariant Strichartz estimates for the Schr\"odinger equation, and provide new $L^p$ bounds of Laplace-Beltrami eigenfunctions in terms of their eigenvalue similar to known bounds on tori.
+A key ingredient in our proof of these results is a barycentric-semiclassical subdivision of the Weyl alcove in a maximal torus.
+On each component of this subdivision we carry out the analysis of characters and exponential sums, and the circle method of Hardy--Littlewood and Kloosterman.